In this blog, we are going to set up and configure the Prometheus Operator.

 - If you are fed up with the manual integration of the Prometheus in the Kubernetes, you can use the operators because the setup process is really easy.

-- If you are required to handle the scaling process in the Prometheus stack, manual configuration modification is difficult, but the operators will simplify the process and automate the job.
+- Manual configuration modification is complex if you are required to handle the scaling process in the Prometheus stack, but the operators will simplify the process and automate the job.

 Conclusion

-I have tried this setup to know the configuration of the Prometheus Custom Resources also I have done a test setup to explain the concept, but you can do more in the configuration segment.
+I have tried this setup to learn how to configure the Prometheus Custom Resources.
+I have also done a test setup to explain the concept, but you can do more in the configuration segment.

-Know about their use cases and implement them if your requirements need them and you can create your custom resources if you want.
+Know about their use cases and implement them if your requirements need them.
+You can also create your custom resources if you want.